marcoguerini/VerMouth/README.md

 # Countering Misinformation via Emotional Response Generation

 Welcome to the VerMouth dataset repository!
 VerMouth is a dataset for the automatic generation of personalised responses to misleading claims online.
-It was introduced in a paper presented at the EMNLP 2023 conference, [**Countering Misinformation via Emotional Response Generation**]()
+It was introduced in the paper [**Countering Misinformation via Emotional Response Generation**]() presented at the EMNLP 2023 conference.
 If you use the VerMouth datasets or any partial sections of it in your work, we kindly request to [cite](https://github.com/marcoguerini/VerMouth/tree/main#bibtex-citation) our original paper.

 <div align="center">